 If you miss Medigap Open Enrollment and do not qualify for a Special Enrollment Period, you can apply for a Supplement, but there are medical questions, your acceptance is not guaranteed, and even if you are accepted, costs may be high.

-Medigap (Supplement) Birthday Rule Open Enrollment
+Medigap (Supplement) Birthday Rule

 Even if you are happy with your current Medicare coverage, it's a good idea to conduct a quick review annually.
 I can help you identify upcoming changes to your policy, compare drug plans, and review benefits to make sure that you are still getting what you want*.
 Click the LEARN MORE button to get started.